Which side did better in the Rittenhouse closing arguments? - NewsBreak

 Most agreed going into the trial that prosecutors would have the tougher case to make given Rittenhouse’s claim under state law that he shot three men, killing two, in self-defense.
 That challenge remained in closings, where prosecutors had to account for two weeks of evidence that largely showed Rittenhouse as the one being chased when he opened fire.

 “Great facts make great lawyers,” said Steve Greenberg, a Chicago-based lawyer who has tried dozens of murder cases nationwide.
-“I think the defense has better facts here.”Where Texas candidates for governor stand on immigration and gun rights
+“I think the defense has better facts here.”Rittenhouse provoked the bloodshed in Kenosha, prosecutor says

 He said evidence that the first protester Rittenhouse shot and killed, Joseph Rosenbaum, was under treatment for bipolar disorder and depression helped buttress the defense’s arguments that Rosenbaum was an erratic presence who ambushed Rittenhouse and tried to take his gun.